alandevkota/alandevkota.github.io/README.md

 ### Click here for more detail about my projects [Link to my Project](./another-page.md)

+### All my Project can also be found in my Github Repositories [Link to my Github Repositories](https://github.com/alandevkota?tab=repositories)

 ****

 ## On the Performance of IRS-Assisted Relay Systems